Learned Incremental Nonlinear Dynamic Inversion for Quadrotors with and without Slung Payloads: Approach

-Using a dataset containing example trajectories with IMU data, RPM data, and state estimates, one can also compute $\vf_a$ and $\vtau_a$ using \eqref{eq:fa_taua}.
+Using a dataset containing example trajectories with IMU data, RPM data, and state estimates, one can also compute $\vf_a$ and $\vtau_a$ using \eqref{eq:faTaua}.
 Here, noisy data such $\dot \vv$ and $\dot \vomega$ can be pre-processed with zero-delay filters such as spline fitting.
-The resulting values of $\vf_a$ and $\vtau_a$ are the labels of a supervised learning problems.
+The resulting values of $\vf_a$ and $\vtau_a$ are the labels of a supervised learning problem.

-For the function approximation, we use a multi-layer perceptron (MLP) with 19 inputs, 6 outputs, 3 hidden layers with 24 dimensions each, and Leaky-ReLU activation.
-The input includes $\vv$, $\dot \vv$, $\vomega$, the first two columns of $\mR$, and the motor PWM signal (which is different from $\omega_i$ as it cannot observe motor delays).
-The output is the residual force and torque $(\vf_a, \vtau_a)^\top \in \mathbb R^6$.
+In the single quadrotor case, we use a multi-layer perceptron (MLP) with 19 inputs, 6 outputs, 2 hidden layers with 24 dimensions each, and Leaky-ReLU activation.
+The input includes $\vv$, $\dot \vv$, $\vomega$, the first two columns of the rotation matrix $\mR$, and the motor PWM signal (which is different from $r_i$ as it cannot observe motor delays).
+The output is the residual force and torque $[\vf_a, \vtau_a]^\top \in \mathbb R^6$.
 The inputs and outputs of the network are scaled using min-max normalization to the range \([-1, 1]\) to mitigate disparities in value magnitudes and enhance training stability.

+For the payload network the input is expanded to include the payload velocity, acceleration and cable direction, resulting in 28 inputs.
+These quantities are included as they provide relevant information for estimating the residual forces acting on the payload.
+The architecture remains the same except for the hidden layers which are reduced to a dimension of 16.
+This is due to the residual forces in the payload scenario being more pronounced and making the training process easier allowing for a smaller network size.

-For pre-processing, we fit splines with cubic polynomial segments minimizing the $L_2$ error on the datapoints, rather than connecting points exactly.
-We fit splines on the collected INDI outputs and use this smooth signal as label for the training.
+For preprocessing, we fit splines composed of cubic polynomial segments that minimize the $L_2$ error with respect to the data points, rather than interpolating them exactly.
+These splines are applied to the collected INDI outputs, and the resulting smooth signals are used as training labels.
+The impact of training on smoothed data is illustrated in Figure \ref{fig:splines}.
+Because this smoothing is performed offline, it is more effective than the Butterworth filter used online in INDI.